SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Griffons.md

 > ⭐️ **Steady**
 >
-> Any power roll that could knock the griffon prone takes a bane
+> Any power roll that could knock the griffon prone takes a bane.

 > ⭐️ **Banded Predator**
 >
 > The griffon can attempt hide even while observed.
-Additionally, while no enemy has line of effect to them, the griffon can attempt to hide at the end of their turn
+Additionally, while no enemy has line of effect to them, the griffon can attempt to hide at the end of their turn.